withastro/astro/.changeset/wild-singers-turn.md

 "astro": patch
 ---

-Change behavior of View Transitions when browser back.
+Increases compatibility with standard browser behavior by changing where view transitions occur  on browser back navigation.